openvinotoolkit/openvino/docs/nGraph_DG/nGraphTransformation.md

 @snippet src/template_function_transformation.cpp function_pass:template_transformation_cpp

-Using `ngraph::FunctionPass` you need to override `run_on_function` method where you will write transformation code.
+Using `ngraph::FunctionPass`, you need to override the `run_on_function` method where you will write the transformation code.
-Return value must be `true` if original function has changed during transformation (new operation were added or operations replacement was made or node attributes were changed) otherwise it must be `false`.
+Return value is `true` if the original function has changed during transformation (new operation was added, or operations replacement was made, or node attributes were changed); otherwise, it is `false`.
-For transformation API please follow [working with ngraph::Function](#working_with_ngraph_function) section.
+For transformation API, please follow the [working with ngraph::Function](#working_with_ngraph_function) section.
 Also `ngraph::FunctionPass` based transformations can be executed via `pass::Manager`.
-See examples in [Using pass manager](#using_pass_manager) section.
+See the examples in the [Using pass manager](#using_pass_manager) section.

 ### ngraph::pass::MatcherPass <a name="matcher_pass"></a>

-`ngraph::pass::MatcherPass` is used for pattern based transformations.
+`ngraph::pass::MatcherPass` is used for pattern-based transformations.

 Template for MatcherPass transformation class
 @snippet src/template_pattern_transformation.hpp graph_rewrite:template_transformation_hpp

 @snippet src/template_pattern_transformation.cpp graph_rewrite:template_transformation_cpp

-Using `ngraph::pass::MatcherPass` you need to complete these steps:
+To use `ngraph::pass::MatcherPass`, you need to complete these steps:
-1. Create pattern
+1. Create a pattern
-2. Implement callback
+2. Implement a callback
-3. Register pattern and Matcher
+3. Register the pattern and Matcher
 4. Execute MatcherPass

-So let's go though each of this steps.
+So let's go through each of these steps.

-### Create pattern
+### Create a pattern
 Pattern is a single root `ngraph::Function`.
-But the only difference is that you don't need to create function object, you just create and connect nGraph or special pattern operations.
-And then take the last created operation and put it as a root of the pattern.
+But the only difference is that you do not need to create a function object, you just need to create and connect nGraph or special pattern operations.
+Then you need to take the last created operation and put it as a root of the pattern.
 This root node will be used as a root node in pattern matching.
-> **NOTE**: any nodes in pattern that have no consumers and not registered as root won't be used in pattern matching.
+> **NOTE**: Any nodes in a pattern that have no consumers and are not registered as root will not be used in pattern matching.

 @snippet example_ngraph_utils.cpp pattern:simple_example

-You may have noticed that `Parameter` operation in example has type and shape specified.
-These attributes are needed only to create Parameter operation class and won't be used in pattern matching.
+The `Parameter` operation in the example above has type and shape specified.
+These attributes are needed only to create Parameter operation class and will not be used in pattern matching.

-But what if we want to match pattern where `ShapeOf` takes any operation as input?
-To find an answer please follow [pattern matching](#pattern_matching) section.
+For instructions on how to match a pattern where `ShapeOf` takes any operation as an input, follow the [pattern matching](#pattern_matching) section.

 ### Implement callback
 Callback is an action applied to every pattern entrance.
-In general callback is lambda function that takes Matcher object with detected sub-graph.
+In general, callback is the lambda function that takes Matcher object with detected subgraph.

 @snippet example_ngraph_utils.cpp pattern:callback_example

-Example above shows callback structure and how Matcher can be used for accessing nodes detected by pattern.
+The example above shows the callback structure and how Matcher can be used for accessing nodes detected by pattern.
-Callback return value must be `true` if root node was replaced and another pattern can't be applied to the same root node otherwise it must be `false`.
+Callback return value is `true` if root node was replaced and another pattern cannot be applied to the same root node; otherwise, it is `false`.
-> **NOTE**: It's not recommended to manipulate with nodes that are under root node.
-This may affect GraphRewrite execution as it's expected that all nodes that comes after root node in topological order are valid and can be used in pattern matching.
+> **NOTE**: It is not recommended to manipulate with nodes that are under root node.
+This may affect GraphRewrite execution as it is expected that all nodes that come after root node in topological order are valid and can be used in pattern matching.

-MatcherPass also provides functionality that allows to report which newly created nodes can be used in additional pattern matching.
+MatcherPass also provides functionality that allows reporting of the newly created nodes that can be used in additional pattern matching.
-If MatcherPass was registered in `pass::Manager` or `pass::GraphRewrite` then this registered nodes will be added for additional pattern matching.
+If MatcherPass was registered in `pass::Manager` or `pass::GraphRewrite`, these registered nodes will be added for additional pattern matching.
-That means that matcher passes registered in `pass::GraphRewrite` will be applied to this nodes.
+That means that matcher passes registered in `pass::GraphRewrite` will be applied to these nodes.

-Example below shows how single MatcherPass can fuse sequence of operations using `register_new_node` method.
+The example below shows how single MatcherPass can fuse sequence of operations using the `register_new_node` method.

 @snippet src/template_pattern_transformation.cpp matcher_pass:relu_fusion

-> **NOTE**: if you register multiple nodes please add them in topological order.
-We do not topologically sort this nodes as it's time consuming operation.
+> **NOTE**: If you register multiple nodes, please add them in topological order.
+We do not topologically sort these nodes as it is a time-consuming operation.

 ### Register pattern and Matcher
-The last step is to register Matcher and callback inside MatcherPass pass.
-And to do this you need to call `register_matcher` method.
+The last step is to register Matcher and callback inside the MatcherPass pass.
+To do this, call the `register_matcher` method.
-> **NOTE**: Only one matcher can be registered for single MatcherPass class.
+> **NOTE**: Only one matcher can be registered for a single MatcherPass class.

 ```cpp
 // Register matcher and callback